nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

 [integrations-github-terraform-provider]: https://registry.terraform.io/providers/integrations/github/5.9.1

 First, let's add the provider.
-To do this, update the content of `versions.tf`
+To do this, change the content of `versions.tf` to:
-to:

 ```hcl title="versions.tf"
 terraform {